 When your component can be split into smaller atoms, you can consider namespacing the root component and exporting one single component, rather than exporting multiple components.

-There are two main benefits to this approach:
+There are three main benefits to this approach:

 For example, consider the following component Alert, which we can split into Alert and AlertHeading: